-Based on where you are in the world, government regulations specific to BNPL companies vary.
-Click on your location below to see what the current regulations are in your part of the world.
+Click on your location below to see the latest regulatory updates in your part of the world.

 Back in 2020, the California Department of Financial Protection and Innovation (then known as the Dept for Business Oversight or “DBO”) took several actions against BNPL companies for issuing illegal loans, referring back to the California Civil Code which defines a loan as “a contract by which one delivers a sum of money to another, and the latter agrees to return at a future time a sum equivalent to that which they borrowed.”

 As part of this, the DFPI concluded that point-of-sale (buy-now-pay-later) financing transactions may be deemed loans when:

 - The consumer, merchant, and third-party financer treat the transactions like loans, despite contradictory language in the applicable contracts;

 - The relationship between merchant and third-party financer is extensive;

 - The role of the third-party financer and all financing terms are not clearly disclosed to the consumer; and

 - The financing transaction is not otherwise regulated.

 In November of 2021, the Financial Consumer Agency of Canada (FCAC) published a study on BNPL services with the goal of broadening the Agency’s understanding of the BNPL market in Canada, from the perspective of Canadian consumers.

 Among other things, the study found that BNPL consumers aged 18 to 34 are most likely to use an online BNPL service, whereas users 65 and over appear more likely to use a credit card-based service.
 The most common reasons consumers use BNPL services were to help with budgeting, to afford a purchase that they would not be able to afford by paying all upfront, and to avoid interest and fees.